 TST\AC02: This table contains bulk specific gravity test results from AC samples.
 Calculated bulk specific gravity is stored in the BSG field (no intermediate results are included).
 In addition, percent moisture absorption is available from the WATER\ABS field.
-Some specimens were paraffin-coated, and this is indicated by the value of the PARAFFIN\COAT field.
+When specimens have WATER\ABS values over 2%, the protocol calls for additional BSG testing to be performed on a paraffin coated specimen.
+If this was done, the PARAFFIN\COATED field is set to 'Y' and the BSG value is recorded in the COATED\BSG field.